SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Contact Information

-We have traced our Bracken family line back to William Bracken an Englishman who may have lived in Lancashire during the second half of the 16th century.
+We have traced our Bracken family line back to William Bracken an Englishman who probably lived in Lancashire during the second half of the 16th century.
 Most of the information we’ve uncovered on this surname begins four generations later with William Bracken’s great-grandson also a William.

 The English Bracken surname originated as a topographic name from Middle English braken ‘bracken’ (from Old English bræcen or Old Norse brakni), or a habitational name from a place named with this word, such as Bracken in East Yorkshire or Bracon Ash in Norfolk.